zengshx777/OWRCT_codes_package/README.md

 # OW_RCT
  Codebase for OW-RCT paper.
- Please see Web Appendix C for reproducing the results.

 **1.simulations_main** contains the functions implementing various methods and scripts to run continuous and binary outcomes simulations.